Teishan A. Latner, PhD

 Research Interests

-His first book, Cuban Revolution in America: Havana and the Making of a United States Left, 1968-1992, was published by the University of North Carolina Press in 2018 for the Justice, Power, and Politics book series.
-Latner’s research has been published in peer-reviewed journals such as Diplomatic History, SOULS: a Critical Journal of Black Politics, Culture, and Society, and the Journal of Transnational American Studies, and garnered mention in BBC Mundo, the Miami Herald, the Philadelphia Inquirer, and the Washington Post.
+Latner’s first book, Cuban Revolution in America: Havana and the Making of a United States Left, 1968-1992, was published by University of North Carolina Press for the Justice, Power, and Politics book series.
+Dr. Latner’s research related to Cuba has garnered mention in news outlets such as the BBC, the Miami Herald, the Philadelphia Inquirer, and the Washington Post.
+Dr. Latner’s current book project is a biography of an American political exile who has lived in Cuba since 1971.